joe-antognini/joe-antognini.github.io/_posts/2014-11-15-thermal-eccentricities.md

 equilibrium.
 We would like to know what these binaries look like.
 In particular we would like to know the distribution of their periods and eccentricities.
-The derivation of this result is due to the British astronomy J. H. Jeans in a [1919 paper](http://adsabs.harvard.edu/abs/1919MNRAS..79..408J) and this post loosely follows Jeans's derivation.
+The derivation of this result is due to the British astronomer J. H. Jeans in a [1919 paper](http://adsabs.harvard.edu/abs/1919MNRAS..79..408J) and this post loosely follows Jeans's derivation.
 I have updated some of the notation, simplified the derivation somewhat, and provided some motivation behind